orientechnologies/orientdb-docs/troubleshooting/Direct-Memory-Tracing.md

 OrientDB uses off-heap memory pool for its file cache allocations.
 Direct memory allocations tracing allows to trace allocations done by this pool.

 > Use direct memory allocations tracing for debugging and troubleshooting purposes only, since it significantly slowdowns OrientDB off-heap memory management infrastructure.
-Never leave the leak detector turned on in a production setup.
+Never leave the tracer turned on in a production setup.

 ## Activating Allocations Tracing